AGILab future work

 Purpose:

-turn the checked-in global DAG, execution plan, read-only runner state, and persisted dispatch-state proof into live app execution with persisted operator-visible status
+turn the checked-in multi-app DAG, execution plan, read-only runner state, and persisted dispatch-state proof into live app execution with persisted operator-visible status

 Current shipped baseline: